devonfw/accelerated-solution-design/ideation/MyThaiStar/diary.md

 - login (only username and password) required, no maintainance of user profile needed so far

-## 05.01.2017: Coverpage to shape the common visison
+## 05.01.2017: Cover Page to shape the common visison
 In order to shape a shared vision for the example Jens creates a cover page (see [GIT]) representing his understanding of the vision.

 ## 06.01.2017: Mobile first?